Kei Truck & Kei Car Laws in Nebraska (2026)

 - Reddit r/keitrucks Community

-Nebraska's official recognition of minitrucks provides clarity, but the 35 mph speed restriction limits their practical utility to local use.
-If you're primarily using a kei truck for farm work, small business local deliveries, or residential transportation, Nebraska's regulations are workable.
+Nebraska's official recognition of minitrucks provides clarity, and the restrictions are limited to interstates, expressways, and freeways.
+This makes Nebraska one of the more practical states for kei truck ownership, whether you're using one for farm work, small business deliveries, or daily transportation on local and state roads.
 For information about kei truck laws in states with fewer restrictions, explore our comprehensive state-by-state guides.
-If you're near the border, you may also want to check kei truck laws in South Dakota and Iowa.
+If you're near the border, you may also want to check kei truck laws in South Dakota, Iowa, Missouri, Kansas, Colorado, and Wyoming.

 Stay Updated on Kei Truck Laws